sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

   </COMMAND>
 ```

  In some cases the commands would refer to a particular record in the table.
-In such case XML tag command_keys has to be specified
+In such case XML tag 'command_keys' has to be specified

  ```
  <COMMAND